Chenab Rail Bridge, World’s Highest Railway Bridge Boosts Kashmir Connectivity

 8. Conclusion

-The Chenab Rail Bridge is a remarkable feat of engineering, overcoming immense challenges to stand as the world’s tallest rail bridge.
+This bridge isn’t just about steel and stone—it’s a symbol of unity, perseverance, and the power of vision,” said PM Modi.
 Its design and construction reflect the ingenuity and skill of civil engineers, making it a landmark project that will serve as an important transportation link for generations to come.

 Subscribe to get the latest posts sent to your email.